sam-astro/CPP-Key-Logger/README.md

 Local network program that logs keystrokes.
 It stores all key presses and clicks in a text document, and when the host becomes active it will send that data to them.

-> <b>IMPORTANT: If you try to run this, it will most likely be detected by your antivirus.
-Make sure to create an exception or turn of your antivirus if you decide to run it, or it may be deleted.</b>
+> <b>IMPORTANT: If you try to run this, it could possibly be detected by your antivirus.
+Make sure to use the obfuscated version for actual victims, or create an exception or turn of their antivirus if you decide to run it, or it may be deleted.</b>

 <h1>In Development</h1>
 This project is still in development, and has many flaws which keep it from being as good as it could be.
 I am currently working on a version which allows WAN connectivity, which shouldn't be too difficult once I do some research.
 I also want to allow for a completely invisible client <i>(the actual "logger")</i>.
 Although this can be enabled if you like by uncommenting a line of code in net.cpp then recompiling, it doen't work all of the time and I haven't even tested it for a while.